Unconditional Love: A Valentine’s Day Gift to Ourselves and Others

 Suacha is a principle in which we literally clean up our lives, and I believe this all starts with our thoughts.
 If our inner landscape is a mess, it is likely the rest of life follows suit.
 Relationships are probably splintered, and our general happiness may be clouded if our inner world is cluttered.
 This principle encourages us to watch the unclean thoughts that enter into our mind–fear, worries, competition, anger and more.

 Of course this also can mean making time for cleaning up our environment.
-When our living space is orderly and tidy, it I likely we will feel more grounded and clear.
+When our living space is orderly and tidy, it is likely we will feel more grounded and clear.
 The level of tidiness in our outer world can also make a substantial difference in how you feel.
 When your rooms are tidy, it has an influence on your unconscious.
-The less cluttered your environment — the less you have to think about — and the more you can ease into everyday life.
 I love to think about a garden this time of year.
 We might see the beginnings of green shoots but we also see all of last years growth laying on top and around the attempt of new growth.
 In order for the green stuff to grow into amazing beauty, we must first pull out and throw away all of the old material that is in the way.
-Imagine if we got rid of the same old stuff in our and heads and hearts?
-Things like bitterness, the past, the hurt feelings, regrets, shame and the like.
-Without all that stuff in the way, it is likely you may have some amazing growth!
+Imagine if we got rid of the old stuff in our and heads and hearts?
+Feelings like bitterness, old hurts, regrets, shame and even the past.
+Without all that “stuff” in the way, it is likely you may have some amazing growth!

 This is a pivotal time in our own responsibility to ask ourselves hard questions.

 What is seeking to be released or cleansed from the very essence of our beings?
 What mental and emotional patterns are no longer serving us?
-What is seeking to be cleansed on a micro (individual) and macro (global) level?
+Is there something seeking to be cleansed on a micro (individual) and macro (global) level?
 How can we get curious about this deeper meaning?
-How do we allow this cleansing to happen from a place of love and grace?

-Here are some tips to allow Suacha to become part of your practice for living your best life:
+Here are some tips to allow the principle of Suacha to become part of your practice for living your best life:

 • To cleanse the mind, meditate, pray and/or journal for 10–20 minutes each day